mikechambers/mikechambers.github.io/source/_posts/2002-08-22-open-letter-to-illegal-software-distributors.markdown

 ---

-This is an open letter to whoever keeps sending e-mail to <wish-flash@macromedia.com> advertising illegal cracked versions of our products (Flash MX, Dreamweaver MX, etc&#8230;) for sale.
+This is an open letter to whoever keeps sending e-mail to <wish-flash@macromedia.com> advertising illegal cracked versions of our products (Flash MX, Dreamweaver MX, etc...) for sale.

 1. Thank you, but we already have legal copies.